 “We don’t have any information about a current practice by our officers related to badges,” Assistant City Manager Anne Cardwell wrote on behalf of Nyhoff.
 “We take any claims of misconduct seriously and will follow up with the appropriate investigatory measures, as well as take appropriate action based on information provided.”

-Earlier this month, state Attorney General Xavier Becerra announced an “expansive review” of the department’s policies, practices and procedures.
+Last month, state Attorney General Xavier Becerra announced an “expansive review” of the department’s policies, practices and procedures.
 Becerra added a separate criminal probe on July 17, after officers destroyed key evidence in the killing of 22-year-old Sean Monterrosa last month.
 Nichelini’s son Michael, a lieutenant who heads Vallejo’s police union, is on leave from the department over his alleged role in the evidence destruction.

 Intervention by the attorney general comes amid a cascade of troubling revelations over the culture within the department, whose roughly 100 officers kill more people per capita than all but two other cities in California, a 2019 investigation by NBC Bay Area found.
 Current and former employees describe a department where bullies thrive, whistleblowers are dealt with harshly, and the pressure to shoot and kill civilians is strong.